 Read by Elizabeth.
 Version by Bertie.
 Duration 18.43.

 He had not always been held captive in a cage.
 He had lived in the forest, where even the wolves were wary of him.
 He ate berries and fish, and never harmed a human being, except when he accidentally scared the wits out of a poacher, or when he was attacked.
 His harmlessness did not stop the rumours about him.
 The villagers claimed he stole their goats and hens, and even that he took babies from their cribs.
-At first the Prince dismissed these reports for what they were – the superstitions of the simple-minded.
+At first the prince dismissed these reports for what they were – the superstitions of the simple-minded.
 But then one day a royal huntsman cornered the wild man in a cave.
 Instead of killing his quarry, the hunter received a terrible mauling with tooth and claw.
 He barely made it back to the castle alive.
-After that, the Prince had to believe in the Wild Man.
+After that, the prince had to believe in the wild man.

-The Prince offered a fair reward to anyone who might capture the creature, dead or alive.
+The prince offered a fair reward to anyone who might capture the creature, dead or alive.
 Many tried to trap, shoot, or spear him, but for a long time no one met with success.
 Eventually, one night, the ferocious fugitive fell by chance into a bear pit.
 It had been dug a long time before by a circus performer, who had hoped to capture a cub and train it for his act.
 The wild man hurt his ankle in the fall, was caught up in the net at the bottom of the pit, and struggled in vain to climb up its steep walls.
-He remained there several days, while he grew weak and weary.
+He remained there for several days, while he grew weak and weary.
 Eventually he was found by an old peasant, who immediately called his four sons.
-They hurled rocks at the Wild Man to make sure that he behaved, and then they hauled him up in the net, before binding him further with rope.
-That was how this curious captive came to be caged in the courtyard of the Prince.
-The old man’s family received a rich reward, though it brought them no happiness, as they quarrelled violently over how to divide it amongst themselves.
+They hurled rocks at the wild man to make sure that he behaved, and then they hauled him up in the net, before binding him further with rope.
+That was how this curious captive came to be caged in the courtyard of the prince.
+The old man’s family received a rich reward, though it brought them no happiness, as they quarrelled violently over how to divide it among themselves.

-“You are the only one with a heart.
+Then, the wild man said, in a low rough voice, “You are the only one with a heart.
 You are my only hope.
 Bring me the key to this cage.”

-The boy had not anticipated the scandal and the furore that the Wild Man’s escape would unleash.
+The boy had not anticipated the scandal and the furore that the wild man’s escape would unleash.
 Everyone in the castle was gossiping about who might have been the thief and the traitor who had stolen the key from under the pillow of the princess.
 The prince announced that each and everyone of the servants would be questioned by the soothsayers, and if their magic suspected a lie, there would be a further test by torture.
 The boy grew greatly afraid for his life, and at the first opportunity, he ran away to the forest.